davidcoallier/nerian.github.com/_posts/2011-2-26-Ruby-programmer-series-passenger_and_nginx.markdown

 ### Set up a Rails Project

+Add an entry to /usr/local/etc/nginx/nginx.conf.
+Notice that we can set the rails_env.
+In my case, I like to start the server on the development environment, that way the sources are reloaded every request.
+Very handy on the development machine.

+{% highlight bash %}
+server {
+      listen 8081;
+      server_name davinci.dev;
+      root /Users/Nerian/NetBeansProjects/DaVinci/public;
+      passenger_enabled on;
+	  rails_env development;
+   }
+{% endhighlight bash %}

 Create a .rvmrc file on the root of your project.
 Change username and project name.

 {% highlight bash %}